vanbui24/flowty-sagemaker/README.md

 This example creates a custom image in Amazon SageMaker Studio.

 ### In the AWS Console
  - create SageMaker Studio using Quick Start
- - attach an IAM Role with s3 read & write access

 ### Using the AWS CLI
 ### Creating the ECR repository